Spad0w/Block-Compression-Algorithm/README.md

 1. The task involves creating a program capable of accepting uncompressed input data through standard input and generating compressed output data via standard output without any loss of information.
 2. Submit either an .exe file or a Python script for assessment by the MAPTEK verification portal: [MAPTEK TITAN](https://titan.maptek.net/).
 3. The verification service will execute our code and score the submitted code based on **processing speed** and **compression performance** against all other submitted entries.
+4. More description of the project can be found under Project Description in the intro folder.

 ### Members of Team GoldDiggers BLOCK11
 | Name | Student ID | School E-mail |